 For many known reasons, Dubai is larger than life.
-The city holds a good deal of world records and is home to the longest painting, tallest skyscraper, largest vertical maze in the world and many more.
-It’s not surprising why people across the globe are longing to take a trip to Dubai.
+The city holds a good deal of world records and is home to the longest painting, tallest skyscraper, largest vertical maze in the world, and many more.
+It’s not surprising that people across the globe are longing to take a trip to Dubai.
 And that’s a reason enough to speak on how to travel in Dubai.

 How To Travel in Dubai?

 Dubai has a modern and efficient transportation system that includes a variety of options for both residents and tourists.
 Here are some of the main modes of transportation in Dubai:

 Dubai has two types of buses to offer- the Big Bus Hop On and Hop Off Tour and the public transport bus.
 The Hop On Hop Off bus tour is a great sightseeing experience, which allows you to enjoy all the main attractions of the city in one go.
 With this option, visitors can get a closer look at The Palm, Atlantis, Burj Khalifa, Dubai Fountain, and more marvels of the city.
 As the name suggests, you can step out and in at any point for camera-ready shots.

 Speaking of the second bus option, it runs for 24 hours a day but comes with the downside of frequent stops and delays.
 Also remember, that public transport buses depart every 15 minutes.
 They leave from every airport terminal and go through all the landmarks of the city.

 Taxis are one of the most convenient ways of traveling in and around Dubai.
 The city clearly has no shortage of cabs that can be hailed off the streets.
 Visitors can simply book taxis on the app, or phone or simply take it on the spot.
 The fare price depends on the distance, time, and traffic, of course.
 Taxis are typically priced starting at AED 5 (6 am -10 pm).
 However, the fares of general taxis, special vehicles, and limousines vary significantly.